oov/claude-usage-monitor/PRIVACY_POLICY.md

 # Privacy Policy for Claude Usage Monitor

-**Last Updated: October 16, 2025**
+**Last Updated: October 17, 2025**

 ## Overview

-Claude Usage Monitor is a browser extension that helps you monitor your Claude.ai usage limits.
+Claude Usage Monitor is a browser extension that helps you monitor your Claude usage limits.
 This privacy policy explains what data we collect, how we use it, and how we protect your privacy.

 ## Data Collection and Usage